Sant'Antonio today, managed by the Landmark Trust

 Georgiana and George Hallam (owners of Sant'Antonio) with their great nephew John Ozanne, Tivoli 1928

-But Georgiana had married George Hallam who was a brilliant classical scholar and a fellow of St John's College Cambridge.
-He had a great interest in the works of Horace (he had even named his second son after him) and thus a particular attachment to Sant'Antonio.
-In 1906 he retired from his position as a school master at Harrow School and the couple assumed responsibility for Sant'Antonio.
+But Georgiana showed much more interest as she was married to George Hallam, a brilliant classical scholar and a fellow of St John's College Cambridge.
+He had a great interest in the works of Horace, they had even named their second son after him, and so Sant'Antonio held a special attraction.
+In 1906 he retired from his position as a school master at Harrow School and he and Georgiana assumed responsibility for Sant'Antonio.
+They lived there for over 30 years.

 George died at Sant' Antonio in 1932 and Georgina in 1944.
-Their eldest son Francis died had at the age of nine and their second son Horace was killed in action in Palestine in 1917.
-So the ownership of the villa might have passed to Georgiana's niece and nephew Katherine and Harold Ozanne.
-They showed little interest in taking on this responsibility but Katherine's daughter Lucy who had married a French count in 1926, had a huge affection for Sant'Antonio and so they took over the project.
+They had no surviving children as their eldest son Francis died had at the age of nine and their second son Horace had been killed in action in Palestine in 1917.
+So the ownership of the villa passed to Georgiana's niece and nephew Katherine and Harold Ozanne.
+But they had little interest in taking on the responsibility of the villa, so Katherine's daughter Lucy who had a huge affection for Sant'Antonio took over the project.
+In 1926 she had married Numa d'Ailhaud de Brisis, a French count, and they moved to live in the villa.

 Sant'Antonio has passed down through Lucy's family to her son and grandchildren.
 It is now administered by the Landmark Trust and is available as a holiday let.